 Skip to main content

-In this article we're going to study imaginary claim solution, try to identify it's performance problems and solve them.
-This article focuses on contract interactions and their impact on overall performance.
-Code, security aspects, and other nuances left aside.
+In this article, we'll explore an imaginary claim solution, identify its performance issues, and propose solutions.
+The focus will be on contract interactions and their impact on overall performance.
+Code, security aspects, and other nuances are beyond the scope of this discussion.

 info